openvinotoolkit/openvino/docs/notebooks/223-text-prediction-with-output.rst

     DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 23.3 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 23.3 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 4.24.0 which is incompatible.
+This behaviour is the source of the following dependency conflicts. onnxconverter-common 1.14.0 requires protobuf==3.20.2, but you have protobuf 4.24.3 which is incompatible. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 4.24.3 which is incompatible. tf2onnx 1.15.1 requires protobuf~=3.20.2, but you have protobuf 4.24.3 which is incompatible.

 .. code:: ipython3